Skip to content

 Section titled “6.
 Pathophysiology and Detailed Mechanism of Onset”

-Penetrating ocular trauma occurs when a sharp object penetrates the eyewall at high speed.
+Penetrating ocular trauma occurs when a sharp object penetrates the eye wall at high speed.
 It tends to occur at the thinnest parts of the sclera, such as the limbus and posterior to the rectus muscle insertions.
 Unlike perforating injuries, there is no exit wound, so the eye shape is somewhat preserved without posterior extrusion of intraocular contents.
-Anterior prolapse (iris incarceration) is the main feature.
+Anterior extrusion (iris incarceration) is the main feature.

-Iris incarceration into the laceration results in a pear-shaped pupil.
-The incarcerated iris closes the anterior chamber to the anterior segment, but if left untreated for a long time, the risk of iris tissue necrosis and infection increases.
+Iris incarceration at the laceration site results in a pear-shaped pupil.
+The incarcerated iris seals the anterior chamber anteriorly, but if left untreated for a long time, the risk of iris tissue necrosis and infection increases.

 There are two mechanisms of retinal detachment in penetrating ocular trauma.

-• Direct retinal break formation: External force directly creates a retinal break, and retinal detachment progresses from that site.
+• Direct tear formation: A direct force creates a retinal break, from which retinal detachment progresses.

-• Secondary traction: Vitreous gel incarcerated at the corneoscleral laceration site pulls on the opposite retina, causing retinal tears and detachment.
+• Secondary traction: Vitreous gel incarcerated at the corneoscleral laceration site pulls on the opposite retina, causing a retinal tear and retinal detachment.

 The following secondary changes may occur after initial treatment of the trauma.